YaoYinYing/rosetta_finder/README.md

 - An object-oriented `RosettaFinder` class to search for binaries.
 - A `RosettaBinary` dataclass to represent the binary and its attributes.
+- A command-line shortcut for quick access to Rosetta binaries.
 - Unit tests to ensure reliability and correctness.

 ## Features